codeForSaif/ToDoListAzure/README.md

 ### Overview of guide:
 **Part 1: Setup the Azure SQL Database**
-1. Setup an Azure SQL database using the Azure Portal
+1. Setup an Azure SQL database using the Azure Portal.
 2. Sign into the database using SQL Server Management Studio
 3. Create a table with an ID and Description
 4. Create 5 stored procedures